FARM-TO-TABLE COOKING & CRAFT BEER

 Honouring the history and hustle of the city, Liberty Commons is a modern-day Canadian brewpub.
 Oliver & Bonacini and Big Rock Brewery have teamed up to celebrate the union of good food and good beer—all in good company.

-From tasty bar snacks to proper pub grub, Chef Tom Wade and his team are serving up comfort food at its finest.
+From tasty bar snacks to proper pub grub, we’re serving up comfort food at its finest.
 Scotch eggs, chicken wings and cottage pie are mainstays for meat lovers, while vegetarians can dig into 12-vegetable chili, mushroom mac and cheese, and a colourful array of seasonal salads chock-full of local produce.
 For those looking to get sauced, LC’s smoker is rolling out super tender Penokean Hills brisket, racks of baby back ribs, housemade sausages and more.

 Our thirst for innovation and collaboration has resulted in a frothy lineup of signature, seasonal and experimental Big Rock Brewery beers, brewed using top-quality ingredients and craft techniques.
 Whether you fancy a crisp, lightly hopped kolsch or a rustic, spicy saison, we encourage you to tell us what you like (or don’t like) and we will find that dream brew for you.